composablesys/collabs/docs/src/guide/handling_changes.md

 doc.on("Change", refreshDisplay);
 ```

 Here `doc` can be a [CRuntime](../api/collabs/classes/CRuntime.html) or [AbstractDoc](../api/collabs/classes/AbstractDoc.html).
-This "Change" event is emitted after each task in which the document's state changes, as described in [our API documentation](../api/collabs/interfaces/DocEventsRecord.html#Change).
+This "Change" event is emitted after each synchronous set of changes, as described in [our API documentation](../api/collabs/interfaces/DocEventsRecord.html#Change).

 For example, in the [Quick Start](../quick_start.html), we did: